 About Mike Finley

-Mike Finley has been connecting to Minnesota audiences for 50 years.
+Mike Finley died August 10, 2020 of prostate cancer complications.
+He connected to Minnesota poetry and spoken word audiences for 50 years.
 He was editor of the Worthington Daily Globe, and a columnist for St Paul Pioneer Press.
 He’s written nonfiction books and over 159 digital books of stories and poems.
 Currently he is retired and dealing with metastatic cancer.
 He has posted his life’s work online, all on one page.
 Enjoy more of Mike Finley’s writing by clicking here.
+His Twin Cities Pioneer Press obituary is here.

 Upcoming live performances featuring Mike Finley